entur/helm-charts/CONTRIBUTING.md

-# Contributin to Entur Helm Common Charts
+# Contributing to the Entur Helm Common Charts

 Entur Helm Charts is a collection of a few opinionated helm charts used internally at Entur.
 To contribute to this repository follow this documentation.